-In Ottawa we are having a bit of a brew ha ha (maybe even a hullabaloo) about OCTranspo (the bus system) and their latest set of optimizations to their routes.
+In Ottawa we were having a bit of a brew ha ha (maybe even a hullabaloo) about OCTranspo (the bus system) and their latest set of optimizations to their routes (back in 2011).
 Mayor Jim Watson (who I hear looks a lot like me) has said he really has only received about 100 complaints, which seems remarkably low (given everybody I know who takes the bus has complained about it to me).
 I think the Mayor may have poked the bear on this one, and he may receive a few more complaints thanks to his comments.

 I have noticed that no Bank CEO has stood up and made proactive statements like:

 - I only have about 10,000 complaints about our bank’s service charges

 - Our credit card‘s interest rate policy is never complained about by our customers

 - I feel my bonus package for the coming year does not compensate me sufficiently given the good work I am doing for our customers

 Yes, I am being very facetious about this, but making the general statement,”… because I have not heard much complaining the system must be just fine…” is really a red flag in front of a bull.
 The banks public relations gurus carefully train their public faces to not talk about things like bank fees directly, because they know that folks hate them, and pretty much nothing a CEO says can put the fees into a better light (aside from saying, we are abolishing our fee structure, in favor of a no-fee structure).

 The hear no evil concept doesn’t work well for a lot of things (financially):

 - I haven’t received a credit card bill lately, so it must mean I don’t owe any money.
 I really think that is a dangerous game to play.